Preble County restaurant helps feed kids

-Duane and Kim Dean, owners of The Depot are stepping up to help kids in their small-town community despite their family challenges.
+Duane and Kim Dean, owners of The Depot are stepping up to help kids in their small town community despite their own family challenges.

 “Two weeks after we bought the business my husband lost his mother and I lost my grandmother,” Kim Dean said.
 “We bought it in January and in April he had a massive heart attack.